rezakhan995/webp-svg-support/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Opens both internal and external links in a new tab depending on the user has chosen.
+Direct upload WebP & SVG files into wordpress media and use them like any other image.

 == Description ==

-Opens internal and external links in a new tab.
-You can set if you want to open internal links in new tab, or external links in a new tab or both.

-This plugin adds only a few lines of JavaScript code and it does not depend on any external library.
-It does not event require jQuery, which is the most common JavaScript library.
-Moreover, the code it produces is completely search engine optimized (SEO).
+WebP is an image format with lossless compression, along with animation and alpha transparency.

+Scalable Vector Graphics (SVG) are becoming more useful and important in modern web design.
+SVG allows designers you to embed images with small file sizes.
+But ir does not lose the quality of the image.

+This plugin will help you to upload and view webp and svg format image in WordPress media library.
+Once activated, you can simply upload SVG and webp images to your media library like any other file.
+It won't conflict with any theme or plugin.
+It also provide options so that you can enable webp or svg or both formats for your site.
+WebP & SVG Support plugin is also the fastest and lightest weight plugin anyone could offer.

 == Installation ==

-1. Upload the plugin files to the /wp-content/plugins/plugin-name directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the /wp-content/plugins/webp-svg-support directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress
-3. All Settings can be found in Admin sidebar -> Settings -> Links In New Tab
+3. All Settings can be found in Admin sidebar -> Settings -> WebP & SVG Support

 == Frequently Asked Questions ==

-= Does it conflict with any other plugin. =
+= Does it conflict with any other plugin or theme. =

-The plugin may conflict with other plugins that forcefully change the links’ onClick attribute.
+WebP & SVG Support does not conflict with any plugin or theme.

-= Does it work with WooCommerce? =
+= Will this plugin work automatically as soon as we activate? =

-This plugin is still not compatible with WooCommerce because WooCommerce replaces their external links from a tag to form tag.
+Yes.
+You have option to enable / disable webp and svg format.
+But both of them are enabled by default.
+You don't need to do anything.

+= SVG images are uploaded to media but not showing on the front-end / customizer.
+What should I do? =

+In the later versions of wordpress, SVG files aren't shown by default.
+To allow SVG to work in the customizer, page-builder and front-end, you must add width and height of the uploaded SVG file through CSS.

 == Screenshots ==